Palau Aggressor - Palau LiveaboardInquiry

 The 65% is based on the full published price and not available on discounted trip price.

-50% of booking is required within 7 days of booking - non refundable
+Booking deposit: 50% of your invoice total is required within 7 days of booking to confirm the booking.

 Diving Equipment Rentals (USD) Per week